-View the UTPB Student Conduct Guidelines.
+View the UTPB Student Conduct Guidelines (Links to an external site.).

 Academic dishonesty is more than "cutting and pasting."
 This includes, but is not limited to cheating, plagiarism, collusion, falsifying academic records, misrepresenting facts, the submission for credit of any work or materials that are attributable in whole or in part to another person, taking an examination for another person, any act designed to give unfair advantage to a student such as, but not limited to, submission of essentially the same written assignment for two courses without the prior permission of the instructor, or the attempt to commit such acts.